scottambroseio/learn-phonetic-alexa/README.md

 # LearnPhonetic
-Alexa Skill to learn people learn and practise the Phonetic Alphabet
+Alexa Skill to help people learn and practise the Phonetic Alphabet